Waboba: Naval use

 Researchers with the U.S. Navy's University Laboratory Initiative have been studying the mechanics and elasticity of the Waboba balls.
 The military branch is interested in how elasticity affects motion in water.

 All balls can bounce on water when thrown at a shallow angle with sufficient speed to hydroplane.

 This was the principle employed by WW2-period British inventor Barnes Wallace when he developed the "bouncing bomb" used in the famous "Dam Busters" raid against the Ruhr District dams.
-He had been inspired by the story of a technique historically used by the British navy that bounced spherical cannon balls off the ocean surface to achieve accurate hits against enemy ships.
+He had been inspired by the story of a technique historically used by the British navy that bounced spherical cannonballs off the ocean surface to achieve accurate hits against enemy ships.
 Wallace worked out the physics by bouncing marbles, steel spheres, and various sizes and shapes of balls across a pond and then a long trough before progressing to larger-scale experiments.
 Even solid steel balls would bounce across water.

 Ordinary tennis balls or any other plastic balls can skip on water if thrown at a low angle at a fast speed.